Buying Luxury Real Estate on Maui: What High-End Buyers Should Know Before They Purchase

 Buyers relying solely on public listings may miss a significant portion of available opportunities, particularly in Wailea and Makena.

-High-end property ownership on Maui involves several cost variables that extend beyond the purchase price.
+High-end property ownership on Maui involves several long-term cost variables that can materially affect ownership flexibility, liquidity, and long-term value preservation.

 • Property tax classification

-Understanding how property taxes affect long-term ownership costs is critical.
+Understanding how Maui property taxes affect long-term ownership costs is essential when evaluating carrying expenses and overall ownership economics across resort residential communities.

 Location is the primary driver of both lifestyle and long-term value.